AnKhanhh/PMPT/README.md

-# PMPT
-client-server web application for school
+# client-server web application for school